Hiring a Vacation Nanny & Travel Nanny Jobs

 Accepting a traveling nanny job is an incredibly fun way to pursue your passion for childcare and see the world!
 However, being a travel nanny is much different than being an in-home nanny, and it has its own special set of qualifications and challenges.

-Not every qualified nanny is well-suited to be an adventure nanny.
-These nanny jobs require a very specific skillset and mindset.
+Not every qualified nanny is well-suited to be an travel nanny.
+These nanny jobs require a very specific skill set and mindset.

 - Be flexible, especially when it comes to schedule changes

 - Love traveling

 - Be creative and able to create on-the-go fun

 - Have a tolerance for jet lag and lack of sleep

 - Be able to find solutions without being asked